Close Menu

 ‘It was very unjust,’ son says of mother’s death in crash

-Amirali Alavi lost his mother, Neda Sadighi, in the plane crash.
-Sadighi was an optometrist practicing in Toronto, Richmond Hill, Mississauga, and London, Ont.
-Before moving to Canada, she worked as a doctor in Iran, he mentioned.
+Amirali Alavi lost his mother, Neda Sadighi, in the crash.
+Sadighi was an optometrist practicing in Toronto, Richmond Hill, Mississauga and London, Ont.
+Before moving to Canada, she worked as a doctor in Iran, he shared.

 “My mom was the kindest person I knew.
 Her laughter was the loudest in every room.
 She was the most supportive of the people around her,” Alavi said.

-Alavi noted that “every loss is difficult” but losses complicated by injustice and violence are even harder to come to terms with.
-“We haven’t been able to get our closure.”
+Alavi expressed that “every loss is difficult” but losses tainted by injustice make healing much harder.
+“We haven’t been able to find our closure.”

 Amirali Alavi is pictured here at his mother’s funeral in Toronto.
 (Submitted by Amirali Alavi)